YOWCT/Digital-Government-Civic-Tech-Open-Curriculum/Storytelling/README.md

 Storytelling is about communicating in an ever changing world, telling the “story” of change helps build support and engage people by talking about the past, present and possible futures

+Let's remember to **start with user needs** and build them into the process to ensure it is relevant.

 ## Objectives

 - Using narratives to explain 'the journey'